Minimalist mindset in Tibet

 Tangulla Mountain Pass at 5231 meters.
 The highest summit in the world reachable by motor vehicles

-Our journey from Chaka- Geermu- Tuotuohe- Dangxiong felt very isolated.
-It felt as if we were in a twilight zone.
-Some nights we were totally disconnected from the world (no phone signals at all, no electricity, no pipe water etc).
-The view along side of the roads were empty, bared and cold.
 No trees just piles of rocks, occasionally some open grasslands and plains (totally inhabited).
-The huge and beautiful man made roads were empty except for some trucks and a few daring motorist like us.
+The huge and beautiful man-made roads were empty except for some trucks and a few daring motorists like us.
 The landscape view was splendid, the sky was in deep blue color and the clouds were thick like cotton candies.
-I had a blast time admiring the sky and the clouds … God’s blueprint was everywhere for the thinkers to witness and to confirm on HIS existence.

 I think it would help to have a good companion during a hard trip like this.
 But finding a good travel companion was not easy.
-Some times a good companion during our ‘laughing’ time would turned into a monstrous companion when we were on the road.
-Me? … I prefer to be alone and sticking to my own business, less drama and less distraction.
-Kurang kan kontroversi, tingkat kan produktiviti (less controversy, more productivity 😉 ).
+Sometimes a good companion during our ‘laughing’ time would turn into a monstrous companion when we were on the road.

 DSC_9464